alexyoon26/HelicalPi/README.md

 - Antenna design must be open source

 # Design Process
 Preliminary design process began with calculating the required dimensions of the desired antenna output.
+The following formulas were used:

+- Gain:

 Having set the desired center frequency set to 2.45 Ghz (with 4 helical turns and 0.25 wavelength between turns), calculation methods yielded the following results:
 - Center Frequency (f): **2.45 GHz**
 - Wavelength (Lambda): **0.12236427 m**